lucassuryana/CppND-Capstone-Snake-Game/README.md

 - **Update High Scores**: After each game, the player's score is compared to the existing high scores.
 If the player achieves a new high score, it is updated in the file.
 - **Save High Scores**: The updated high scores are saved back to `highscores.txt`, ensuring that the high scores persist across game sessions.
 - **Display High Scores**: At the end of each game, the updated high scores are displayed to the player.

-## Implementation Details

-1. **Member Initialization Lists**: Class constructors utilize member initialization lists to initialize class members efficiently.
-2. **Rule of Five**: The `Renderer` class implements the Rule of Five, using smart pointers to manage resources and ensure proper cleanup.
-3. **Multithreading and Mutexes**: The game implements multithreading to handle game logic and rendering in separate threads.
-Mutexes are used to protect shared resources and ensure thread safety.

 ## Code modification highlights per rubric
 1. Loops, Functions, I/O